slviajero/tinybasic/MANUAL.md

 BASIC has a lot of Apple 1 and Palo Alto DNA.
 Some of the language constructs and conventions are taken from these languages and not from the more common Microsoft type BASICs.
 The subtle differences of BASIC dialects made programs hard to port even in the old days of the 1970s and 1980s.
 From version 2.0 on this BASIC interpreter has the feature of setting personalities at runtime.

-One command controls how boolean arithemtic, string syntax, random number generator behaviour and array dimensions are handled.
+One command controls how boolean arithmetic, string syntax, random number generator behaviour and array dimensions are handled.

 SET 22, "Microsoft"